Getting Around Mykonos is pretty easy, either by bus, taxi, car, scooter, ATV, water taxi or foot.

 - From Platis Gialos small fishing boats converted into tourist transport (water taxis) leave every hour or less to the beaches of Paranga, Paradise, Super Paradise, Agrari and Elia.
-First departure 10:20AM until 16:20PM every hour.
+First departure is at 10:20AM every hour.
 Last return to Platis Gialos from Elia at 17:45PM and from Super Paradise at 18:00PM.

-Price for a return ticket to one beach is 10€ while an all day pass to all the the beaches costs 20€.
-Boat services can be some times cancelled due to strong wind.
-But with the exception of Super Paradise all of these beaches can be reached by bus from Mykonos Town as well.
+The price for a return ticket to one beach is 10€ while an all-day pass to all the beaches costs 20€.
+Boat services can be some times canceled due to strong wind.
+But with the exception of Super Paradise, all of these beaches can be reached by bus from Mykonos Town as well.

 Getting around Mykonos by car or motorbike

-By public transport it is easy to get to all the southern beaches, which happen also to be the nicest beaches.
-Renting a motorbike or a car is the way to go if you want to explore the rest of the island, especially the more remote beaches at the north coast.
+By public transport, it is easy to get to all the southern beaches, which happen also to be the nicest beaches.
+Renting a motorbike or a car is the way to go if you want to explore the rest of the island, especially the more remote beaches on the north coast.
 Motorbike and car rentals are readily available around the island.

 In Mykonos Town the highest concentration of rent a car – motorbike agencies is in and around the area of the southern bus station, where you will find a wide range of choices.
 The other area of Mykonos Town with rent a car – motorbike agencies is near to the old port, behind the Archaeological Museum.

-If you rent a car be aware that you will face too much traffic and parking problems especially on high season.
+If you rent a car be aware that you will face too much traffic and parking problems, especially in high season.
 There are parking areas on the outskirts of town, but during peak season finding a parking space is usually a challenge.
 You can always try the huge public parking area next to the old port.